timba2000/AIValue/replit.md

-# AIValue Use Case Tracker
+# AI_Pipeline

 ## Overview

-AIValue Use Case Tracker is a full-stack TypeScript application designed to manage business process intelligence and automation opportunities.
+AI_Pipeline is a full-stack TypeScript application designed to manage business process intelligence and automation opportunities.
 Its primary purpose is to help organizations identify, track, and prioritize AI and automation initiatives by managing companies, business units, processes, pain points, and use cases.
 The system provides tools for capturing process metrics, identifying inefficiencies, and evaluating potential solutions, thereby streamlining the path to automation.

 ## User Preferences